avs-abhishek123/Machine-Learning/ML/algorithms/Clustering/DensityBasedClustering/README.md

 - eps: it is the radius of specific neighborhoods.
 If the distance between two points is less than or equal to esp, it will be considered its neighbors.
 - minPts: minimum number of data points in a given neighborhood to form the clusters.

-DBSCAN uses these two parameters to define a core point, border point, or outlier.
+DBSCAN uses these two parameters to define a core point, border point, or outlier.<br>

 ![dbscan](https://www.kdnuggets.com/wp-content/uploads/awan_implementing_dbscan_python_2.jpg)